Jeri L. Bigbee, Ph.D., R.N., F.A.A.N.

 Previously, Bigbee served as a nursing faculty member at Boise State University; California State University, Stanislaus; the University of Nevada, Reno; Samuel Merritt College and the University of Wyoming.
 In 2011, she was a Fulbright Specialist Scholar at the University of Lethbridge in Alberta, Canada, where she focused on international rural nursing issues and research.

-She earned her Doctor of Philosophy in Nursing Research in 1985 from the University of Texas at Austin and her master’s degree in Nursing from the University of Washington at Seattle in 1979.
-She earned a bachelor’s degree in Nursing from Columbia University in New York.
+She earned a Doctor of Philosophy in Nursing from the University of Texas at Austin, a master’s degree in Nursing from the University of Washington. and a bachelor’s degree in Nursing from Columbia University in New York.